Postgraduate UND-CTH-GCE-2023

 Higher education

-To be eligible for admission to The University of Notre Dame Australia, all applicants must have completed a Bachelor’s degree in any field (or equivalent).
+To be eligible for admission to the Graduate Certificate in Catholic Thought applicants must hold a Bachelor’s degree (or equivalent) in any field.

 Applications for Advanced Standing and Recognition of Prior Learning (RPL) will be considered and reviewed on a case by case basis by UNDA's Student Administration.